Lower back sublaxation and denervation:

 By Jose Fuentes/Kinesiologist/Researcher/LBDCS

-who suffer chronic pathology and are in constant pain due to nerve damage.
-A program with local
+chronic pathology and are in constant pain due to nerve damage.
+A program with local and global

-and global movements is essential to relief pain and accomplish #spinal stabilization and
+movements is essential to relief pain and accomplish spinal stabilization and movement.
+Treating the

-movement.
-Treating the entire system with #aquatics has been a blessing from heaven for some
+entire system using their core, while staying on a safe environment has been a blessing from heaven

-of my patients with excessive nerve damage and chronic back pain.
-It's proven time and again
+for some of my patients with excessive nerve damage and chronic back pain.
+It's proven time and

 PATHOLOGY (MUSCULAR PAIN AND IMPAIRMENTS IN THE BODY) SHOULD REMEMBER TO